tknerr/chef-tlc-workflow/README.md

 ## Terminology

-* *infrastructure:* is a Chef-Repo like structure which describes the nodes that are part of it and which services are to be installed on these nodes via *top-level cookbooks*
+* **infrastructure:** is a Chef-Repo like structure which describes the nodes that are part of it and which services are to be installed on these nodes via *top-level cookbooks*
-* *deployment environment*s are separate subdirectories within an *infrastructure* which represent the different environments (e.g. cloud, local or managed server) these services are deployed to
+* **deployment environments** are separate subdirectories within an *infrastructure* which represent the different environments (e.g. cloud, local or managed server) these services are deployed to
-* *top-level cookbooks* are the top-level cookbooks that fully configure a node by combining a set of *dependent cookbooks*, configuring them appropriately and locking them at a specific version.
+* **top-level cookbooks** are the top-level cookbooks that fully configure a node by combining a set of *dependent cookbooks*, configuring them appropriately and locking them at a specific version.
-* *dependent cookbooks* are the finer-grained, reusable and flexible cookbooks that you typically leverage for building high-level services in terms of *top-level cookbooks*
+* **dependent cookbooks** are the finer-grained, reusable and flexible cookbooks that you typically leverage for building high-level services in terms of *top-level cookbooks*

 ## Usage

-See valid usages below.

 ### Templates for Deployment Environments